Moir\'e excitons and exciton-polaritons: A review: Excitons in 2D semiconductors

 where $H_0$ and $Y_0$ are a Struve function and a Bessel function of the second kind, respectively, and $r_{\mathrm{eff}}$ is the effective screening length, proportional to the ratio of the 2D material’s in-plane polarizability and the effective dielectric constant of its environment~\cite{Cudazzo2011dielectric}.
 This potential interpolates between a logarithmic, 2D-like interaction at short distances, and a 3D Coulomb tail at long distances, capturing the essential features of electrostatics for a 2D material embedded in 3D space.

-The Wannier-Mott equation \eqref{eq:wanniermott} with the Rytova-Keldysh interaction \eqref{eq:keldysh} is commonly solved numerically with variational\cite{ChernikovPRL2014}, finite elements\cite{Danovich2018}, or direct diagonalisation methods\cite{Ruiz2020theory,Ceferino2020}.
+The Wannier-Mott equation \eref{eq:wanniermott} with the Rytova-Keldysh interaction \eref{eq:keldysh} is commonly solved numerically with variational\cite{ChernikovPRL2014}, finite elements\cite{Danovich2018}, or direct diagonalisation methods\cite{Ruiz2020theory,Ceferino2020}.
 Calculations reveal a nonhydrogenic series of exciton energies, in excellent agreement with experimental values for up to the $5s$ exciton energy in monolayer TMDs\cite{ChernikovPRL2014} from reflectance contrast measurements.